 Legal/Constitutional: The Council has a duty to maintain an effective internal provision to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance (Regulation 5 (Part 1) of the Accounts and Audit Regulations 2015).
-A number of recent legislative changes have emphasised the importance of the Audit & Risk Committee.
-Key developments include:
+Numerous legislation also emphasises the importance of the audit committee, including:

-- the new Delivering Good Governance in Local Government: Framework (CIPFA/Solace, 2016) - updates to the PSIAS in 2016 and 2017 - the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA, 2014)
+Delivering Good Governance in Local Government: Framework (CIPFA/Solace, 2016)

+- PSIAS - the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA, 2014).